jakesosine/NLP_behavior_analytic_journals/README.md

-# JABA Preprocessing and NLP Analysis
+# JABA Preprocessing and NLP
 ### Introduction

 This project uses optical character recognition to gather written text from the Journal of Applied Behavior Analysis